Social Icons

 Directed by Jon Turteltaub

-National Treasure is a movie I found very much interesting, I think it was because I along with Benjamin Gates were solving riddles and clues left behind by his fore-fathers as we try to find the lost treasure, a treasure so great that it is too much for one nation to own.
+National Treasure is a movie I found very interesting.
+I think it was because I, along with Benjamin Gates, was solving riddles and clues left behind by his forefathers as we tried to find the lost treasure—a treasure so great that it’s too much for one nation to own.

-A good treasure hunt is one thing we all wanted to experience as kids when we watched films and read books about pirates and all that.
-Then add the flare and adventure that Indiana Jones brought to finding his relics and you have me hooked, I really truly enjoyed this movie.
+A good treasure hunt is something we all wanted to experience as kids when we watched films and read books about pirates and all that.
+Then, add the flair and adventure that Indiana Jones brought to finding his relics, and you’ve got me hooked.
+I truly enjoyed this movie.

-It is totally fictional, and the idea or the story is what is fascinating to me, a fictional story about a treasure hunt where all the clues are all around the US historical monuments is fun.
+It’s totally fictional, and the idea or the story is what’s fascinating to me—a fictional story about a treasure hunt where all the clues are hidden around U.S. historical monuments is just fun.

 Many of the clues and riddles are so bogus that you just laugh, but it was the idea that I liked, not the authenticity of the clues.

-The story starts when young Benjamin Gates, heard a story about treasure and clues from his grandfather John Adam Gates (Christopher Plummer) all to the disapproval of Benjamin’s dad Patrick Gates (Jon Voight).
-When Gates was then grown (Nicholas Cage) the hunt for the treasure began with help from a wealthy financier Ian Howe (Sean Bean).
+The story starts when young Benjamin Gates hears a story about treasure and clues from his grandfather, John Adams Gates (Christopher Plummer), much to the disapproval of Benjamin’s dad, Patrick Gates (Jon Voight).
+When Gates is grown (Nicholas Cage), the hunt for the treasure begins with the help of a wealthy financier, Ian Howe (Sean Bean).

-Things started smoothly and the Gates and his friend Riley (Justin Bartha) along with Ian and his people found the first clue, which then pointed them to the second clue which is behind the Declaration of Independence.
+Things started smoothly, and Gates, along with his friend Riley (Justin Bartha) and Ian and his crew, found the first clue, which then pointed them to the second clue hidden behind the Declaration of Independence.

-Ian offered to steal it for Gates, but Gates refused to be part of stealing such and the group (after an explosion and shots being fired) parted ways.
+Ian offered to steal it for Gates, but Gates refused to be part of stealing such a historic document.
+After an explosion and shots being fired, the group parted ways.

-The actors in the movie were just on point, when you put the story aside and look at the acting you will just be impressed, the men were good at their task.
-The movie is comedy adventure, which most of the comic showing up as a result of communications and weird events between the leads.
-Regardless though Sean Bean character Ian was an intelligent villain, but the ending of the film he did an act that seemed stupid and somewhat off, I believe the writers didn’t know how to end the movie, so they just got somewhere and were just keen to put an end to the adventure.
+The actors in the movie were just on point.
+When you put the story aside and look at the acting, you’ll be impressed—the cast was good at their task.
+The movie is a comedy-adventure, with most of the humor coming from the interactions and weird events between the leads.
+Regardless, Sean Bean’s character, Ian, was an intelligent villain, but by the end of the film, he did something that seemed stupid and somewhat off.
+I believe the writers didn’t know how to end the movie, so they just wrapped it up quickly to put an end to the adventure.

 0 comments: